afk-git/afk-git/README.md

 + SQL(MySQL)

-It would be a pleasure for me to learn more about Ontum Education's needs and I would welcome the chance to futher provide growth to my knowlege of Python, Web-development, Database management and learning more about Software stacks.
+It would be a pleasure for me to learn more about Ontum Education's requirements, and I would welcome the opportunity to expand my Python, Web-development, database management, and software stacks knowledge.

 Thanking you for considering my candidancy for this position.